razvanpricopie/Ecommerce-Web-Application/README.md

 I learned a lot about how to use Angular for the frontend and its functionalities: work with components, services.

 ## Technologies
-Javascript + Angular for frontend, Java + Spring Boot for backen and MySql for database management.
+Angular for frontend, Java + Spring Boot for backen and MySql for database management.

 ## Functionalities & Some Photos